kustomize-everything/.github/profile/README.md

 This org exists to provide easy-to-use GitOps deployment tools for repositories containing multiple deploy environments.
 This is meant to be accomplished via the techniques of promoting built container image shas from development repos and using "rendered YAML branches" for GitOps deployment.

+To get started, look at the [guestbook-deploy](https://github.com/kustomize-everything/guestbook-deploy) repository which deploys the [guestbook](https://github.com/kustomize-everything/guestbook) app.

 ## What are "rendered YAML branches"?

 The technique of using "rendered YAML branches" removes the responsibility of config templating from your deployment tool and gives it to the CI/CD pipeline.
 For example, the [action-env-build-and-deploy GitHub Action](https://github.com/kustomize-everything/guestbook-deploy/blob/main/.github/workflows/render-manifests.yml) automates the config management templating (e.g. `kustomize build`) such that fully rendered Kubernetes manifests are outputted to an environment specific branch (e.g. `env/stage`, `env/prod`).
 The deployment tool is then configured to deploy the manifests from the **environment branch**, as opposed to a directory in the `main` branch.